apache/mesos/docs/configuration.md

       Whether the Master will take actions based on the persistent information stored in the Registry.
 Setting this to false means that the Registrar will never reject the admission, readmission, or removal of a slave.
-Consequently, 'false' can be used to bootstrap the persistent state on a running cluster.
+Consequently, <code>false</code> can be used to bootstrap the persistent state on a running cluster.
       <p/>
       NOTE: This flag is *experimental* and should not be used in